 Simple English definitions for legal terms

-Read a random definition: certainty effect
+Read a random definition: false evidence

 A periodic tenancy is when someone rents a place to live for a certain amount of time, but instead of having a set end date, it keeps going until the renter tells the landlord they want to leave.
 This can happen if they agreed to pay rent at certain times, even if they didn't say how long they would stay.
 To end a periodic tenancy, the renter has to tell the landlord they want to leave at least as much time before they leave as the length of time between rent payments.